-When there is indication that an impairment loss recognised for an asset (other than goodwill) in earlier accounting periods which no longer exists or may have decreased, such reversal of impairment loss is recognised in the r) Cash and cash equivalents

-Statement of Profit and Loss, to the extent the amount was previously charged to the Statement of Profit and Loss.
+When there is indication that an impairment loss recognised for an asset (other than goodwill) in earlier accounting periods which no longer exists or may have decreased, such reversal of impairment loss is recognised in the Statement of Profit and Loss, to the extent the amount was previously charged to the Statement of Profit and Loss.
 In case of goodwill, such reversal is not recognised.